wamp-proto/wamp-proto/spec/README.md

 The default transport binding is [WebSocket](http://tools.ietf.org/html/rfc6455).
 With WebSocket, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).

-The WAMP protocol MUST BE negotiated during the opening WebSocket handshakes between peers using the WebSocket subprotocol negotiation mechanism.
+The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between peers using the WebSocket subprotocol negotiation mechanism.

 WAMPv2 uses the following WebSocket subprotocol identifiers:

  * `wamp.2.json`
  * `wamp.2.msgpack`

-With `wamp.2.json`, all WebSocket messages MUST BE of type **text** (UTF8 encoded payload) and use the JSON message serialization.
+With `wamp.2.json`, *all* WebSocket messages MUST BE of type **text** (UTF8 encoded payload) and use the JSON message serialization.

-With `wamp.2.msgpack`, all WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.
+With `wamp.2.msgpack`, *all* WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

 #### Other Transports